errbotio/err-stalkerbot/README.rst

-err-stalkerbot a bot that tell you the ast time it saw somebody
+err-stalkerbot a bot that tell you the last time it saw somebody
 ================================================================

 For more information about err you can find it here: https://github.com/gbin/err